-FM O&G expects contractors to provide safe and reliable equipment as well as trained employees who are familiar with offshore oil and gas operations.
+The Company expects contractors to provide safe and reliable equipment as well as trained employees who are familiar with offshore oil and gas operations.
 The EH&S MS, Section 1.02, Contractor Environmental and Safety Management Plan states the expectations for contractors and subcontractors.
-Contractors must be familiar with the FM O&G SEMS Program and should have safety and environmental policies and practices that are consistent with the FM O&G SEMS Program.
+Contractors must be familiar with the Company SEMS Program and should have safety and environmental policies and practices that are consistent with the Company SEMS Program.
 This is achieved via the company's Contract Administration Process.
-FM O&G documents agreement on appropriate SEMS related policies and practices with our contractors through the signing of a Master Service Contract - SEMS Addendum.
+The Company documents agreement on appropriate SEMS related policies and practices with our contractors through the signing of a Master Service Contract - SEMS Addendum.
+In some cases, more specific details of contractor roles and responsibilities in complying with SEMS may be detailed in a Bridging Document.

-FM O&G facilities are designed, constructed, maintained, monitored and operated in a manner compatible with applicable industry codes, consensus standards, and generally accepted practices as well as being in compliance with all applicable governmental regulations.
+Company facilities are designed, constructed, maintained, monitored and operated in a manner compatible with applicable industry codes, consensus standards, and generally accepted practices as well as being in compliance with all applicable governmental regulations.
 EH&S MS, Section 1.08 - Identification of Business, Partner or Regulatory Requirements reflects that all FM O&G workplaces and operations are influenced by government regulations and therefore subject to this practice.
 The responsibility for implementing this practice is that of all levels of management in charge of the location or project.

-In addition to all the elements listed in the following Sections of the FM O&G SEMS Program, FM O&G utilizes the EH&S MS, Section 5, Hazard Control to ensure that the management of safety hazards and environmental impacts are an integral part of the design, construction, maintenance, operations and monitoring of their offshore facilities.
+In addition to all the elements listed in the following Sections of the Company SEMS Program, FM O&G utilizes the EH&S MS, Section 5, Hazard Control to ensure that the management of safety hazards and environmental impacts are an integral part of the design, construction, maintenance, operations and monitoring of their offshore facilities.
 This includes processes such as: